chaoyangnz/zava/README.md

 The reference of the implement is [JVM Spec 8 edition](https://docs.oracle.com/javase/specs/jvms/se8/html/) and it is supposed to be compatible with Java 8 bytecode.

+---
+> \* JAVA is a trademark of Oracle America, Inc.

 ## Roadmap

 - [x] type system definition